 The Governors are a group of people who work together as a critical friend to the school leadership team, ensuring the school continues to move forward in its provision for children, parents and staff.
-They meet twice a term at school, although there are many smaller meetings of subcommittees.
+They meet monthly at school as a full governing body.

 As part of their role governors discuss with the senior leadership team:

 - what is taught

 - standards of behaviour

 - staffing needs including involvement with the interview process